aimeos/macro/README.md

 ## PHP Macro

-Easy to use PHP package for extending objects by custom methods at runtime.
+The PHP Macro package offers closure (anonymous function) based setter dependency injection by offering a trait which can be included into any class.

 ```bash
 composer req aimeos/macro